 Why Woodpeckers Peck

 - Drumming: Simple drumming behavior is designed to make noise, either to attract a mate or advertise that nearby territory is claimed.
-Damage caused by this type of pecking is minimal but may lead to additional problems, and the constant noise can be frustrating.
+Damage caused by this type of pecking is usually minimal but may lead to additional problems, and the constant noise can be frustrating.

 - Feeding: Woodpeckers forage for insects by prying or drilling into wood for different types of beetles, larvae, and other pests.
 If the food source is large, damage from woodpeckers can be quite extensive, though the holes are often shallow.